-3.3 Recovery (principle)
+2.3 Recovery (principle)

-The recovery process has the function to remove the solvent and to "re-establish" the structure of the binder to the same state as it was imagined to be present in the binder in the asphalt material.
-This is performed through evaporation/distillation of the solvent which leaves the bituminous binder as a remanence.
+The recovery process has the function to remove the solvent and to "re-establish" the structure of the binder to the same state as it was assumed to be present in the binder in the asphalt material.
+This is performed through evaporation/distillation of the solvent which leaves the bituminous binder as a residue or remanence.
 The recovery process is often performed in various steps due the huge change in properties of the solution going from thin solution to the bituminous binder.
 The first step is to evaporate the major bulk of the solvent and is relatively easy to perform because the solution has a low viscosity.
 In the following steps a combination of heat and vacuum (reduced pressure) is introduced in order to remove the smallest traces of solvents without endangering the properties of the bituminous binder due to excessive heat.
+An example of a test method for this purpose is shown in Figure 1.